ChrBarth/lastfmcharts/README.md

 ## known issues:

-special characters in album- and songtitles result in "unknown" since BeautifulSoup (the python-library that does all the dirty work) seems to have a problem with those.
+~~special characters in album- and songtitles result in "unknown" since BeautifulSoup (the python-library that does all the dirty work) seems to have a problem with those.~~
+(suddenly works as expected...)